Automatic Business Rollover Contracts to Cease

 - Existing customers can opt out of their auto-renewal process from June 2014.

-Additionally, new variable priced contracts for fixed terms are also being introduced.
-This is also a first in the business energy market as all SME contracts are fixed priced.
+Additionally, BGB is introducing new variable-priced contracts for fixed terms.
+This change is also a first in the business energy market, as all SME contracts are currently fixed-priced.

 Current Problems with Rollover Contracts

-In the current climate business owners sign up to one, two or three year fixed priced and fixed term contracts.
-At the end of the contract period a termination noticed is required to be able to move onto a new contract either with the same or a new supplier.
+In the current climate, business owners sign up for one, two or three-year fixed-priced and fixed-term contracts.
+At the end of the contract period, the supplier requires a termination notice period to move onto a new contract either with the same or a new supplier.

 If the energy provider doesn’t receive a contract termination, they will renew the contract for the same period that was originally signed up for.
-Additionally the rates increase by 30-40%.
-For example a business signing a three year contract will be subject to another three year contract with priced at least 30% higher than before.
+Additionally, the rates increase by 30-40%.
+So, for example, a business signing a three-year contract will be subject to another three-year contract with prices at least 30% higher than before.

 Options for Your Current Contracts